igvteam/igv/gradle_readme.txt

   helper scripts to run them (as above).
   All three JARs must be in the same location in order to run IGV.
-  These three JARs will be identical to those available in the download bundles from our website, with the exception that they will not be signed with our certificate (required for JNLP).
+  These three JARs will be identical to those available in the download bundles from our website, with the exception that they will not be signed with our certificate (required for JNLP) and will have slightly different build properties (timestamp, etc) in about.properties.

 The instructions for Java 9 are nearly identical other than the need to specify the Java 9 build file and that the results will be found in 'build_java9' rather than 'build'.
 More specifically: